HL7/fhir-gender-harmony/input/pagecontent/index.md

 2023-08-25       OTHER-2560         Sean Muir                    Improve footnote notation - used MD based footnote syntax 2023-08-29			none			Rob McClure					Clarified that this guide supersedes the original model 2023-09-04			none			Rob McClure				Changed the "Author" section to say "Implementation Guide Contributors" and then make a separate Author section noting TI, PA, SD, V2MG as true authors.
 Similar to other guides
--->
+2023-11-06							Rob McClure					Corrected spelling of "Russel" to Russell" -->